 Born in Copenhagen Oct 3rd 1950

 Henrik Bøegh is a well known author and artist in the printmaking world.
-Since he established The Printmakers’ Experimentarium in Copenhagen in 1997 he has been working hard to spread the techniques of Non-Toxic Intaglio all over Europe.
-More than 800 printmakers from all over the world have been participating in his workshops all over Europe throughout the years since 97.
-His book “Handbook of Non-Toxic Intaglio” has been published in Danish, English, Spanish, Flemish, Dutchand French language.
+Since he established The Printmakers’ Experimentarium in Copenhagen in 1997 he has been working hard to spread the techniques of Non-Toxic Intaglio all over Europe, South America and USA.
+More than 2000 printmakers from all over the world have been participating in his workshops and lectures throughout the years since 97.
+His book “Handbook of Non-Toxic Intaglio” has been published in Danish, English, Spanish, Flemish, Dutch and French language.
 The book has been visualized in the video and DVD programme “Non-Toxic Intaglio Step by Step.”
 From the very beginning Henrik has been testing and evaluating the non-toxic printmaking methods and materials.
 The results of his investigations in photopolymer materials and acrylic etching grounds has been published currently through his free electronic newsletters to more than 1500 printmakers around the world.

 A crucial objective for Henrik has always been to stay clear of affiliation with particular manufacturers or products.
 His Printmakers’ Experimentarium remains completely independent of financial or other kinds of stakes potentially held by the industry.
 In order to realize this project he has only received financial support from The Danish Ministry of Cultural Affairs as well as The Danish Ministry of Environmental Affairs.